-Criteria Administrative, Regulatory and other implementation obstacles/difficulty Data Requirements Anticipated project requirements; Administrative, Regulatory, and other implementation obstacles/difficulty Proposed Sco oring Guidelines: Proposed score (out of 10): Project has few administrative, regulatory and implementation limitations / requirements 10 umber of administrative, tations / requirements 6 Project has a high number of administrative, regulatory and limitations / requirements 2 not availab le (leave blank) 0
+Criteria Administrative, Regulatory and other implementation obstacles/difficulty Data Requirements Anticipated project requirements; Administrative, Regulatory, and other implementation obstacles/difficulty Proposed Scoring Guidelines: Proposed score (out of 10): Proposed score (out of 10): Project has few administrative, regulatory and implementation limitations / requirements 10 Project has a typical number of administrative, regulatory and limitations / requirements 6 imber of administrative, tations / requirements 2 not availabl e (leave blank) 0

 - 1. The scoring of this category is based on the reported anticipated number of administrative, regulatory, and environmental requirements a project must achieve to go ahead in the project description. - 2.
 Most projects will fall into the "typical" category unless specific exceptions (for few), or additional regulation requirements (for high) are documented in the description. - 3.
 Ranking Definitions: - a.
-Few: project requires 2 or less local permits (i.e., City, County) - b.
-Typical: project requires 2 or more local permits (i.e., City, County), and standard reviews by state (i.e., TCEQ), and/or 2 or less property acquisitions. - c.
-High: project requires 3 or more local permits, state reviews (i.e., TCEQ), Federal Permits (USACE, USFWS, etc.), and/or 3 or more property acquisitions. - i.
+Few: project requires 2 or less local permits (i.e. City, County) - b.
+Typical: project requires 2 or more local permits (i.e. City, County), and standard reviews by state (i.e. TCEQ), and/or 2 or less property acquisitions. - c.
+High: project requires 3 or more local permits, state reviews (i.e. TCEQ), Federal Permits (USACE, USFWS, etc.), and/or 3 or more property acquisitions. - i.
 Report the value (few, typical, high) and score accordingly.

-3.9.C.13 Environmental benefit
+3.10.C.143.9.C.13 Environmental benefit